-The structure of the re-meeting should follow a set agenda, shared in advance with the student and their family.
-If additional items are raised for discussion, a separate arrangement should be made to meet with the parent/s at a later date and time.
-This meeting should be narrowly focussed on making the student and their family feel welcome back into the school community.
+The structure of the re-meeting should follow a set agenda.
+If additional items are raised for discussion, a separate arrangement will be made to meet with the parent/s at a later date and time.
+This meeting should be narrowly focussed on making the student and their family feel welcome back into the school community and clearly outline the steps that are expected to reengage with schooling.